 2002 – 2003

-- Spinal Disability Resource Kit developed and distributed to the community and Association members.
+- Spinal Disability Resource Kit developed and distributed to the community and our members;

-- The Association goes online with its first website.
+- The organisation goes online with its first website;

 - SEAT tours Central Queensland mining towns.